Absolute indices for determining compactness, separability and number of clusters: Related work

+Cluster validity indices are primarily used to assess the quality of clustering solutions by examining two key aspects: compactness and separability \cite{Rousseeuw1987,Bouldin1979,Dunn1974}.
+Comparative studies of such indices can be found, for example, in \cite{Franti2009,Perez2012,Gagolewski2021}.
+Further examples of relative cluster validity indices are discussed in \cite{halkidi2001clustering, cheng2018novel, liang2020cluster}.
+Specifically, \cite{halkidi2001clustering} integrates compactness and separability by measuring cluster variance and inter-cluster density; \cite{cheng2018novel} introduces a local core-based method that leverages graph-based distances between dense regions to capture cluster structure; and \cite{liang2020cluster} proposes an index tailored for irregular or non-convex clusters, which accounts for density variations within and between clusters to evaluate clustering quality in datasets with heterogeneous densities.

-In \cite{Zimek2020}, an absolute cluster validity index was introduced, based on the geometric measurement of the solution space.
-This index provides a coherent interpretation of data structure by incorporating inter- and intra-cluster distances, density, and multimodality within clusters.
+However, these indices are typically applied as post-clustering evaluation tools rather than being integrated into the clustering process itself, and their effectiveness often depends strongly on the underlying data structure.
+In \cite{Zimek2020}, an absolute cluster validity index was proposed based on a geometric characterization of the solution space.
+This index offers a coherent description of the data structure by jointly integrating inter- and intra-cluster distances, cluster density, and multimodality within clusters.